What You Need to Know About Diagnostic Medical Sonographer

 - Load and unload film cassettes used to record images from procedures.

-What Skills Do You Need to Work as a Diagnostic Medical Sonographer?
+Skills Needed to be a Diagnostic Medical Sonographer

-These are the skills Diagnostic Medical Sonographers say are the most useful in their careers:
+When polled, Diagnostic Medical Sonographers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.